-Three major aspects of population are of primary concern
+Three major aspects of the population are of primary concern:

-(iii) Characteristics or qualities of the population, What are their age, sex-composition literacy levels, occupational structure and health conditions ?
+- Characteristics or qualities of the population, What are their age, sex-composition literacy levels, occupational structure and health conditions?

-(i) Indian’s population as on March 2001 stood at 1028 million, which account for 16.7 per cent of the world’s population.
-These 1.02 billion people are unevenly distributed over our countr’y vast area of 3.28 million square km, which accounts 2.4 percent of the world’s area.
+(i) India’s population as of March 2001 stood at 1028 million, which account for 16.7 per cent of the world’s population.
+These 1.02 billion people have unevenly distributed over our country's vast area of 3.28 million square km, which accounts for 2.4 per cent of the world’s area.

-(iii) Almost half of Indian’s population lives in just five states.
+(iii) Almost half of India’s population lives in just five states.
 These are Uttar Pradesh, Maharashtra, Bihar, West Bengal, and Andhra Pradesh.
-Rajasthan, the biggest state in terms of area, has only 6.5 percent of the total population of India.
+Rajasthan, the biggest state in terms of area, has only 6.5 per cent of the total population of India.

-(b) “A Large population has both Economic Advantages and Disadvantages. ‘:
+- “A Large population has both Economic Advantages and Disadvantages.”

-A large population makes positive contribution to economic growth.
+A large population makes a positive contribution to economic growth:

-(i) It ensures adequate supply of labor force.
+(i) It ensures an adequate supply of labour force.

-(ii) Large number of people can be trained in all kinds of skills at all levels.
+(ii) A Large number of people can be trained in all kinds of skills at all levels.

 (iii) It provides a ready domestic market for all types of goods. this encourages the producers to produce on large scale.

-(i) National income gets distributed among larger number of people, therefore, per capita income remains low.
+(i) National income gets distributed among a larger number of people, therefore, per capita income remains low.